Macaulay2/M2/M2/INSTALL-CMake.md

 where the format is `[FLAG]:[TYPE]=[DEFAULT VALUE]`, though specifying the type is optional.

 ### Build flags
-- `BUILD_LIBRARIES:BOOL=OFF`: build all libraries, even if found on the system
+- `BUILD_LIBRARIES:BOOL=ON`: build all libraries, even if found on the system
 - `BUILD_PROGRAMS:BOOL=ON`: build all programs, even if found on the system
 - `BUILD_TESTING:BOOL=ON`: build the testing targets
 - `CMAKE_BUILD_TYPE:STRING=Release`: choose the type of build, options are: `Debug` `Release` `RelWithDebInfo` `MinSizeRel`